flip555/home_energy_hub/README.md

 ## ⚠️ Important Notices

+### Breaking Changes in v2.0.0+
+This major update introduced significant architectural changes that may break existing configurations:

+- **Complete Rewrite**: The entire codebase was restructured with a modular architecture
+- **Configuration Changes**: Setup process and configuration flow have been completely redesigned
+- **Entity Naming**: Sensor and device naming conventions have changed
+- **Integration Removal**: Previous versions are incompatible - complete reinstallation required

 ### v2.0.0+ Architecture
 This major update introduced a modular architecture with clear separation between connectors, integrations, and core components.
 The platform now supports easy extension with new device integrations.